 Avoiding positions that increase compression on the affected tissues.

-If the bursa or gluteal tendons are inflamed the first phase of treatment will focus on reducing inflammation and calming acute pain.
-Treatment during this phase may include: education, advice, laser therapy and very specific light exercises.
-Once acute inflammation has calmed down it’s important to improve function of the lower back, hip and knee joints along with the muscles and fascia surrounding these areas.
-This can be achieved with manipulation, mobilization, stretching and myofascial release therapy.
-A strengthening program to improve strength, power and endurance will also be critical in order for full healing to take place.
+At Mountain Health & Performance North Vancouver chiropractor clinic our doctors will initially focus on reducing inflammation and reducing acute pain.
+Treatment during this initial phase may include: education, advice, laser therapy and very specific light exercises.
+Once inflammation has settled it’s important to improve function of the lower back, hip and knee joints along with the muscles and fascia surrounding these areas.

 Rest from aggravating activities.